 “Starting this job at Pepperdine University is like coming home to me,” expresses Dr. Wilson.
 “Much of my career at other universities has been a search to replicate the great Christian, Great Books education I received as an undergraduate.
 I finally get to represent the school that is, to me, the ideal.”

 A renowned scholar and author, Dr. Wilson is recognized widely as a public intellectual.
-In 2018 her book, Giving the Devil his Due: Flannery O’Connor and Fyodor Dostoevsky, received the Culture and Arts Book of the Year award from Christianity Today.
+In 2018 her book, Giving the Devil His Due: Demonic Authority in the Fiction of Flannery O’Connor and Fyodor Dostoevsky, received the Culture and Arts Book of the Year award from Christianity Today.
 In 2019 she received the Hiett Prize in Humanities from the Dallas Institute of Humanities and was named an emerging scholar in theology and the arts by Duke University.
 Most recently, Dr. Wilson co-authored Learning the Good Life: Wisdom from the Great Hearts and Minds that Came Before.

-Dr. Wilson has received numerous fellowships, grants, and awards, including a Fulbright Fellowship to the Czech Republic, an NEH grant to study Dante in Florence in 2014, and the Biola Center for Christian Thought sabbatical fellowship.
+Dr. Wilson has received numerous fellowships, grants, and awards, including a Fulbright Fellowship to the Czech Republic, a National Endowment of the Humanities grant to study Dante in Florence in 2014, and the Biola Center for Christian Thought sabbatical fellowship.
 As a result of these and numerous other accolades, she often serves as a keynote speaker in a variety of both scholarly and public settings including schools, churches, and universities.
 Of late, she appeared alongside Cornel West at the 2021 Academic Board Summit for Higher Education.

 “As Pepperdine aspires to be a premier Christian university, we must simultaneously inspire, encourage, and model the call of our Creator and the life of the mind in all that we do,” says Seaver College dean Michael Feltner.
 “I am confident that with the appointment of Jessica Hooten Wilson as the inaugural Visiting Scholar in the Liberal Arts, Seaver College has taken a significant step forward in advancing our unique mission of academic excellence and Christian values on both our campus and in the world."